Changissnz/nu_merchant_principal/README.md

 on one hand, and a patience of insatiable hunger, on the other.
 And then, the antagonism is pre-determined once commenced, a blind cycle liberated by the careless killing of gravity.
+Whatever happens happens then, even if the cycle dies for it is the ideal that stands after death.